pranavvss/Automated-Trading-Bot-v1/README.md

 Software: Raspbian OS, SSH, cron jobs.

-APIs: Yahoo Finance (yfinance) for stock data, CCXT for cryptocurrency data or ```-(If you want to trade in forex, ill suggest ForexConnect API- Provided by OANDA)```, Alpaca API for stock trading
+APIs: Yahoo Finance (yfinance) for stock data, CCXT for cryptocurrency data or (If you want to trade in forex, ill suggest ForexConnect API- Provided by OANDA), Alpaca API for stock trading.

 ------------------------------------------------------------------------------------------
 ### Detailed Explanation: